syncfusion-content/xamarin-docs/Xamarin/SfMaps/Layers.md

 ## Imagery layer

-[`MapsProvider`](https://help.syncfusion.com/xamarin/sfmaps/mapsprovider) topic explains about the imagery layer.
+The [`MapsProvider`](https://help.syncfusion.com/xamarin/sfmaps/mapsprovider) section explains about the imagery layer.

 ## Shape file layer

-Through shape file layer, custom shape files can be rendered and the shapes can be customized.
+Using shape file layer, custom shape files can be rendered and the shapes can be customized.

 ### Shape settings

-The shape settings define basic customization options for shapes in a map.
+This section defines how to customize the shapes in a map.

-You can customize the shapes's fill, stroke, and stroke thickness by using the [`ShapeFill`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeFill.html#), [`ShapeStroke`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeStroke.html#),[`ShapeStrokeThickness`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeStrokeThickness.html#) properties.
+You can customize a shape's fill, stroke, and stroke thickness using the [`ShapeFill`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeFill.html#), [`ShapeStroke`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeStroke.html#),[`ShapeStrokeThickness`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeStrokeThickness.html#) properties.

 Refer to the following code sample for customizing shapes.